 STEP 3 – TRANSFER THE IMAGE

+Transfer the patten to your board.
 I use the tracing method to transfer all my patterns to my projects.
 It’s cheap, easy, and gives me control on what I want to include.

 Print off your pattern on lightweight paper (standard copier paper is perfect), coat the back of the pattern with a graphite pencil, position on the wood, and trace over the pattern.

 Make sure to check the trace results for accuracy before removing the pattern.
 By that I mean look for any missing lines.
 Once the pattern is removed it is very difficult to replace it so that the lines match up perfectly.

 I often get asked why I don’t use carbon or tracing paper.
-Carbon paper has wax in it.
+True carbon paper has wax in it.
 Wax will melt and bond with the wood leaving a mess that can’t be fixed.
 The graphite tracing papers I’ve tested out are either too light to see or so dark they won’t erase.
 I got tired of wasting money on them, so use my old-fashioned method that has never failed me.

 STEP 4 – SHAPE and SPOTS